Agent Management API

 );

-// Unregister experimental agents
+// Unregister experimental agents (keep data)

 const result = await cortex.agents.unregisterMany(

-metadata: { environment: "experimental" },
+{ metadata: { environment: "experimental" } },

 );

-console.log(`Unregistered ${result.count} experimental agents`);
+console.log(`Unregistered ${result.deleted} experimental agents`);

-const cleaned = await cortex.agents.unregisterMany(
+const cascaded = await cortex.agents.unregisterMany(

 );